CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 ## 5 • CHARACTERS & COMPANIES

 As a player, you influence and control a number of characters that move and act in the environment of Middle-earth.
-Each character's abilities are defined by the following attributes: race, skills, direct influence, prowess (offense), body (defense), mind, marshaling points, and special abilities.
-A character can be _eliminated_ and removed from play as a result of combat (failing a body check) or corruption[^corrupted] (failing a corruption check).
+Each character's abilities are defined by the following attributes: race, skills, direct influence, prowess (offense), body (defense), mind, marshalling points, and special abilities.
+A character can be _eliminated_ and removed from play as a result of combat (failing a body check) or corruption (failing a corruption check[^corrupted]).

 If you have enough general influence or direct influence during a given turn, you may bring into play: one character at his home site or at any Haven **or** your Wizard at his home site or Rivendell.

 Characters are primarily controlled by your pool of 20 general influence points.
 For each controlled character, you must commit a number of general influence points equal to his mind attribute.
-In addition, you may control a character by using another character's direct influence-a character controlled in this fashion is called a follower and does not use general influence points.
+In addition, you may control a character by using another character's direct influence&mdash;a character controlled in this fashion is called a _follower_ and does not use general influence points.

 During play, you may organize your characters into groups called companies.
 A company's _size_ is equal to the number of characters in it, with each Hobbit character only counting half (round up).
 A company is limited to a size of seven.
 A company's _hazard limit_ is equal to two or the size of the company, whichever is greater.
 The maximum number of hazards that can be played on a company during a given movement/hazard phase is equal to its hazard limit.